-This report examines the needs that members of the Ministry of Industry and Commerce have in accessing research information
+the Ministry of Industry and Commerce (MIC) in Zimbabwe have in terms of

 The assessment consists of two parts:

 - First, a problem tree analysis was used as a brainstorming tool to

 - Secondly, participants filled out a survey that comprised open-ended

 ZeipNET; INASP.
 Needs Assessment: Evidence-Informed Policy Making Course in the Ministry of Industry and Commerce, Zimbabwe.
 INASP, Oxford, UK (2014) 5 pp.